OsiriX-Foundation/karnak-docker/README.md

 `KARNAK_HMAC_KEY`

 The key used for the HMAC.
-This HMAC will be used for all the hash created by KARNAK
+This HMAC will be used for all the hash created by Karnak

 `KARNAK_HMAC_KEY_FILE`

-The key used for the HMAC via file input. (alternative to `KARNAK_HMAC_KEY`).
+The key used for the HMAC via file input. (alternative to `Karnak_HMAC_KEY`).

 `KARNAK_LOGIN_ADMIN`

-Login used for KARNAK. (optional, default is `admin`).
+Login used for Karnak. (optional, default is `admin`).

 `KARNAK_LOGIN_PASSWORD`

-Password used for KARNAK. (optional, default is `undefined`).
+Password used for Karnak. (optional, default is `undefined`).

 `KARNAK_LOGIN_PASSWORD_FILE`

-Password used for KARNAK via file input. (alternative to `KARNAK_LOGIN_PASSWORD`).
+Password used for Karnak via file input. (alternative to `Karnak_LOGIN_PASSWORD`).

 `KARNAK_WAIT_FOR`

-List of service to wait before start KARNAK.
+List of service to wait before start Karnak.